 Whatever the event is, it’s in your best interest to make sure the event aligns with or supports the products you sell, similar to Woouf’s puppy workshops.

-Of course, the ideal is that you host your events in your retail space (because that’s where your shop’s products and aesthetic are on full display), but it’s not absolutely necessary.
+Of course, the ideal is that you host your events in one (because that’s where your shop’s products and aesthetic are on full display), but it’s not absolutely necessary.
 Take the bike shop example above, for instance.
 You can use your shop as a meetup space and then migrate elsewhere as a group.

 Your most loyal customers are the first ones you want to invite to an event.
 They’re your brand ambassadors and are most likely to both register and invite their friends.